zenustech/zeno/README.md

 ## Installation requirements

-You need a C++17 compiler, CMake 3.12+, and Python 3.6+ to build ZENO; NumPy and PySide2 (Qt for Python) to run ZENO editor.
+You need a C++17 compiler, CMake 3.12+, and Python 3.6+ to build ZENO; Pybind11, NumPy and PySide2 (Qt for Python) to run ZENO editor.
-Other requirements like Pybind11 or GLAD are self-contained and you don't have to worry installing them manually.
+Other requirements like GLAD are self-contained and you don't have to worry installing them manually.

 - Arch Linux